 - Provide team support and training.
 People are your most valuable asset, so start with the right ones, and make sure they have the tools and training to deliver the results you are asking for.
 Don’t assume they know everything you know, or learn as fast as you do.

 - Assign and orchestrate actions.
 Leaders must make sure all team members are taking the right actions (and behaviors) on a daily basis to deliver long-term performance.
-Even after all the previous steps, great leaders can’t afford to be merely observers.
+Even after all the previous steps, great leaders can’t afford to be mere observers.
 Lead by action.

 - Measure, adapt and innovate.
 Things change in a startup, and things will go wrong.
 You won’t notice if you don’t measure.
 Measure four or five key drivers, not twenty or thirty things.
 Motivate everyone with an insatiable curiosity to make things one percent better every day (kaizen).